What happens if you drive without a licence? Well under Queensland law this may carry a number of penalties.

 What the court takes into account

-If you have been convicted of driving without a valid licence and you are a disqualified driver or have repeatedly driven without a licence the court will take a number of considerations into account when deciding what penalty to impose.
+The court will have to consider a few things when deciding on what penalty to impose.
+This is if you have been convicted of driving without a valid licence and you are a disqualified driver or have repeatedly driven without a licence.
 These will include: